 My favorite part of this project is that there is very little prep involved.
 I didn't need to sand the table.
 I dusted it off, wiped it with a wet towel, and dried it.
 Then I began to paint.
 I purchase special brushes for this project.
 They are short bristle brushes.
 Brushes range in price.
 I recommend a midrange brush because the bristles are less likely to fall out.

 The below picture is what it looked like when I painted on the True Red paint.
 It was not quite dry, but you can see how it covers.
 I pulled out the drawer so I could paint the front of the drawer separately.
 I liked doing all the areas you can see.
 So I didn't turn the table over and do the bottom.
 It wasn't necessary on this piece because no one would ever see the underside of the table.

-Then, I added the antique wax and then wiped it off right away.
+Then, I added the antique wax and wiped it away immediately.
 The longer it stayed on the paint, the harder it was to get off.
 The point of the wax is to make the streaks on the paint and add a nice light coating.
-This results in an old painted furniture piece without the mess of sanding or chipping paint.
+This results in an old-painted furniture piece without the mess of sanding or chipping paint.

-You can also add a clear matted coat finish to it if you want.
-The clear matted coat is great for pieces that will be exposed to wet areas.
-I added this step to my next two projects but planned on going back and adding the matted coat to this one as well.
+You can add a clear matted coat finish if you want.
+The clear matted coat is great for pieces exposed to wet areas.
+I added this step to my next two projects but planned to return and add the matted coat to this one.

 The Transformation of the End Table

 Drum roll, please.
 The image below is what it looks like now.
 This red chalk paint end table project took one day.
 However, I couldn't put anything on it for one week after to make sure it was completely dry.